Ultimate Guide on 8 Parts of a Faucet: Names, Functions & Diagram

 Mount

-Cold & Hot Water Supply
+Cold and hot Water Supply

 Read More-